 Graduation Application and Forms

 A student must complete and submit a graduation application to the Registrar by Registration Check-in Day two semesters before the anticipated graduation date.
 A fee will be assessed for late applications.
 If a student fails to officially submit a graduation application, s/he will not be eligible for graduation.

 On-campus housing is available for qualified students in the program.
 For more information on housing, please contact the Wilson College Office of Residential Life and Student Development.

 Graduate-level independent study work may be allowed under certain circumstances.
-Anyone wishing to consider independent study work must seek the approval of the Program Director.
-Independent study work cannot be completed over the January term.
-For more information, see the Program Director.
+Anyone wishing to consider independent study work must start by seeking the approval of the Program Director.
+To be eligible, the student must be in good academic standing (including not being on academic probation) and must demonstrate a need for the independent or guided study.
+Graduate independent and guided study courses are subject to the same approval processes as undergraduate independent and guided study courses.
+For more information, see the appropriate Graduate Program Director.

 Leave of Absence

+A graduate student may request an official leave of absence.
+This will halt official progress toward the student’s program of study.
 A leave of absence for a graduate student may not exceed one year.
+If a student is out of a program for two years, the student will need to re-apply to the program.
 See complete description regarding applying for a leave of absence and termination of a leave of absence in the current college catalog.

 Time Limit to Complete Degree

 All course work and degree requirements must be completed within six years of taking the first class at Wilson College.
-Appeals for extension of the six year limit must be submitted in writing to the Director of the Graduate Program.
+Appeals for extension of the six-year limit must be submitted in writing to the appropriate Graduate Program Director.